 Since then the Choir has grown in stature and strength and now has almost 80 choristers spread evenly across the First and Second Tenors, Baritones and Basses.
 The choir is always keen to welcome new members and more information about the choir members, our Committee, our forward programme and our repertoire for forthcoming concerts can be seen elsewhere on our web-site.

 Our repertoire includes numbers in Welsh, French, Russian, Italian and South African as well as English.
-Our rehearsal days are Monday and Wednesday evenings under the inspiring leadership of our Musical Director, Nicholas Wright who is constantly encouraging us to improve our technique and extend our library.
-He is ably supported by our accompanist, Scott Woolfenden.
+Our rehearsal days are Monday and Wednesday evenings under the energetic leadership of our Musical Director, Scott Woolfenden who is constantly encouraging us to improve our technique and extend our library.
+He is ably supported by our accompanist James Jarvis.

 The choir is well travelled and has sung on the Continent, in Ireland, Wales and throughout England not to mention some prestigious venues from Symphony Hall, Birmingham to the Royal Albert Hall, London to the atmospheric World War One memorial at Thiepval and not forgetting the Choir’s own back yard, the Faithful City’s splendid Cathedral.
 Once again 2018 is another busy year with a tour to France and singing at the beautiful Cotswold village of Broadway which is a first for WMVC and welcoming Mendip Male Voice Choir as our special guests at our Annual Concert and not to mention the EAMVC concert at Birmingham Town Hall, a concert to celebrate the end of WWI and amongst other concerts, for further details please see our events page.

 The main aim for the choir in any year is to raise money for Charity.
 Sometimes these concerts are for our own Charities but most are to support other organisations in their charitable work.
 The choir is itself a Registered Charity and since 1987 has raised approaching £150,000 for Charity.
 Most choristers attend our own concerts with between 50 and 60 at the others.
 We also assist at Weddings and Funerals, where typically between 30 and 40 would attend.
 These smaller events can present some difficulty in finding enough volunteers NOT to sing.